GMM is Inadmissible Under Weak Identification: Introduction

 \section{Introduction}

-Generalized method of moments (GMM) estimators are ubiquitous in empirical economics, and many popular estimation methods including linear and nonlinear instrumental variables, moment-matching, and many examples of maximum likelihood, can be cast as special cases.
+Generalized method of moments (GMM) estimators are ubiquitous in empirical economics, and many popular estimation methods including linear and nonlinear instrumental variables, moment-matching, and many examples of maximum likelihood can be cast as special cases.
 Appropriately constructed GMM estimators are known to be efficient in large samples, in the sense of minimizing mean squared error over a large class of estimators, provided model parameters are strongly identified (i.e. the data are sufficiently informative) and other regularity conditions hold (see Hansen 1982, Chamberlain 1987).

 Unfortunately, in many contexts of economic interest the data provide only limited information about model parameters (Mavroeidis et al. 2014, Armstrong 2016, Andrews et al. 2019).
-In such cases, asymptotic results assuming strong identification can be unreliable, and weak-identification approximations, which model the informativeness of the data as limited even in large samples, often provide a better description of finite-sample behavior (Staiger and Stock 1997, D. Andrews and Cheng 2012, Andrews and Mikusheva 2022).
+In such cases asymptotic results assuming strong identification can be unreliable, and weak-identification approximations, which model the informativeness of the data as limited even in large samples, often provide a better description of finite-sample behavior (Staiger and Stock 1997, D. Andrews and Cheng 2012, Andrews and Mikusheva 2022).
 Standard arguments for the efficiency of GMM no longer apply under weak identification, raising the question of whether GMM estimators should be used in such settings and, if not, what alternatives we should prefer.

 We study asymptotic optimality under weak identification using a limit experiment derived in Andrews and Mikusheva (2022).
 This limit experiment implies that there generally exists no single best estimator under weak identification, since optimizing performance over different parts of the parameter space leads to different estimators.
-A minimal requirement is that an estimator be admissible, meaning that there exists no alternative estimator which performs at least as well for all parameter values and strictly better for some.
-Our main result shows that GMM estimators are asymptotically inadmissible under bounds on the strength of identification.
+A minimal requirement for reasonable estimators in this setting is that they be admissible, which means there exists no alternative estimator which performs at least as well for all parameter values and strictly better for some.
+Our main result shows that GMM estimators are inadmissible in decision problems where (i) the loss function is bounded and uniformly convex and (ii) identification strength is bounded.
+Since these results hold for a wide class of loss functions and any bound on identification strength, they establish a strong sense in which GMM performs poorly under weak identification.